simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 - Integration with Proprietary Software: Unlike the full GNU General Public License (GPL), the LGPL allows you to link this library with proprietary software without requiring that the proprietary software itself be open-sourced.
 - Contribution Back: If you improve or modify the library, we encourage (but do not require) you to contribute your changes back to the community, so everyone can benefit from your enhancements.

-For full details, please see the LICENSE.txt file included in the repository.
+For full details, please see the LICENSE.txt file included in the repository (https://github.com/simondilhas/Pragmatic_BIM_Requirements_Manager).

 ## Acknowledgements
 I would like to extend my heartfelt appreciation to everyone who contributed to the success of this project: